 Home learning (homework) is an invaluable part of our curriculum at The Magna Carta School.
 Research has shown that spending more than two hours a night completing structured study tasks has been shown to improve attainment in a range of subjects (Institute of Education, 2012).
 This is supported by the Education Endowment Foundation (EEF) who recognise that the impact of home learning is an average of five months additional progress for students (2018).

-Of course the time students spend on home learning is an important factor given the rigour of our curriculum, but if students are to truly “Respect, Learn, Aspire and Achieve” then they should be putting in a level of effort to be truly proud of.
+Of course, the time students spend on home learning is an important factor given the rigour of our curriculum, but if students are to truly “Respect…Learn…Aspire…Achieve” then they should be putting in a level of effort to be truly proud of.
 Teachers will carefully consider the activities selected, aiming for high quality not quantity, to fully support all students to achieve through suitable challenge.

-Common home learning tasks set at TMCS are practicing the skills developed in class to deepen learning, research-based study tasks or more extended enquiry tasks.
+Some of the common home learning tasks set at The Magna Carta School are practicing the skills developed in class to deepen learning, research-based study tasks or more extended enquiry tasks.
 Revision will be a regular feature of home learning across each school year, and further guidance on effective strategies for this can be found in the Student Planner.

 If no home learning task is set by the class teacher in the week then students should be using the time to develop their confidence and knowledge of the curriculum.
 Suggested activities for this are included in each year’s home learning time table

 Home learning tasks are recorded in the Student Planner and online via SIMS App.
 The SIMS App will show the homework task and any attachments sent by the class teacher for both the student and parents/carers.